Improving cold-atom sensors with quantum entanglement: Prospects and challenges: Methods of generating metrologically-useful entanglement

 \subsection{Entanglement Beyond the Gaussian Regime}

 As surveyed above, all experimentally-demonstrated quantum-enhanced atom interferometers with large (i.e. useful) atom numbers have exploited Gaussian spin-squeezed states.
 However, in principle more exotic non-Gaussian entangled states exist that have superior metrological potential~\cite{Pezze:2018} (see Fig.~\ref{fig:ENGS}).
 For example, for a sufficiently long interaction time, OAT results in a non-Gaussian state that allows sensitivities approaching the Heisenberg limit $\Delta \phi = 1/N$~\cite{Agarwal:1997,Pezze:2009}.
-Proof-of-principle experiments have observed non-Gaussian entangled states in modest atom number ensembles~\cite{Strobel:2014,Muessel:2015,McConnell:2015} and even realized Heisenberg-limited phase sensitivities in an atomic SU(1,1) interferometer~\cite{Linnemann:2016} (albeit with only 2.8 atoms on average).
+Experimentally characterizing highly-entangled non-Gaussian states cannot be done with the Wineland spin-squeezing parameter, since it requires the measurement of higher-order moments of the collective spin operators.
+This has prompted several generalizations of the spin-squeezing parameter suitable for states that are not spin squeezed~\cite{Hyllus:2012b,Lucke:2014,Vitagliano:2014,Gessner:2019}.
+Proof-of-principle experiments have observed non-Gaussian entangled states in modest atom number ensembles~\cite{Lucke:2011,Strobel:2014,Haas:2014,McConnell:2015,Luo:2017} and even realized Heisenberg-limited phase sensitivities (strictly $\Delta \phi = 1 / \sqrt{N_s(N_s+2)}$) in an atomic SU(1,1) interferometer~\cite{Linnemann:2016} (albeit with only $N_s = 2.8$ atoms on average).
 Generating such non-Gaussian entangled states in larger atom ensembles and incorporating them into high precision cold-atom sensors is a daunting prospect.
-These states are exceedingly fragile, and therefore place more stringent requirements on mode-matching, measurement resolution, and tolerance to losses than spin-squeezed states~\cite{Pezze:2018, Brif:2020}.
-Methods of alleviating these requirements and improving robustness by subsequently undoing the entanglement generation after the phase-encoding (so called `interaction-based readouts') are an active field of research~\cite{Hosten:2016b, Davis:2016, Davis:2017, Frowis:2016, Macri:2016, Linnemann:2016, Nolan:2017b, Mirkhalaf:2018, Haine:2018b, Haine:2020, Fang:2020, Schulte:2020}.
-These nascent techniques certainly warrant further investigation.
-However, in the near-to-medium term, it is unlikely that entangled non-Gaussian states will give meaningful, practical improvements to precision cold-atom sensing.
+These states are exceedingly fragile, and therefore place more stringent requirements on mode-matching, measurement resolution, and tolerance to losses than spin-squeezed states~\cite{Pezze:2018, Brif:2020, Nolan:2017}.
+Methods of alleviating these requirements and improving robustness by subsequently undoing the entanglement generation after the phase-encoding (so called `interaction-based readouts') is an active field of research~\cite{Hosten:2016b, Davis:2016, Davis:2017, Frowis:2016, Macri:2016, Linnemann:2016, Nolan:2017b, Mirkhalaf:2018, Haine:2018b,Anders:2018,Haine:2020, Fang:2020, Schulte:2020}.